roccminton/DenseGillespieAlgorithm.jl/docs/src/manual.md

 Once the simulation has reached its conclusion, the modified population history is returned for further analysis.

-## Customized Statistics
+## Customized statistics
 For many high-dimensional models, the exact configuration at any given time is too much information.
 In many cases only summery statistics are needed.
-To avoid accumulating too much data during the runtime of the algorithm that is not needed afterwards, you can define your own statistics! function.
+To avoid accumulating too much data during the runtime of the algorithm that is not needed afterwards, you can define your own `statistics!` function.
 In this case, only the information you want to collect is stored for further analysis.

 As for the `rates!` and `execute!` functions, the function signature is of particular significance.
 The function accepts as input the population history, which is modified by the function and the current time index, hence the index at which the statistics of the current population state are saved.
 Additionally, the current state and the model parameter are required.